williamle8300/anthem/README.md

  /Stage 1: Alpha [1]
  add • delete • organize tracksets

- • keybindings: invert selection; select/deselect all
+ • reformat project
+ • "From the hit 90s stylinz of criss-cross!"
  • login with username instead of email

--

- • reformat project
+ • learn Atom!

 -